Play the Sputnik Audio Clip and Hear the Doppler Shift!

 They may have forgotten that they might have recorded them at 3-3/4" per second and are now only able to

-play them back on some reel-to-reel machine that is 7" per second, for example!
+play them back on some reel-to-reel machine that is 7" per second!

 Incidentally, the phenomenon of "mixing" frequencies is also something the Russians exploited by choosing